 I’m Dan Lyons – a writer/photographer, with a specialty in automobiles, new and old.
 I write new car reviews for the Times Union newspaper, and the Motor Matters syndicate.
-I've penned six books on classic cars, and photographed 165 calendars to date.
+I’ve penned six books on classic cars, and have over 170 calendars to my credit to date.

 You’ll also find some samples of my photography here, as well as news of any new projects that I’m working on (calendars, books, etc.).
 Thanks for stopping by.